 2 Beyu CaffeSee on map

 At Dorian Bolden’s highly caffeinated venture, spot local leaders enjoying a power breakfast of shrimp and grits or indulging in specialty coffee drinks, such as the Oprah Mocha or Mexican Latte.
-Pop by on Sundays for a brunch of French toast drizzled with signature crème anglaise.
+Pop by for brunch and order the French toast drizzled with signature crème anglaise.

 3 Hayti Heritage Center